QianchaoLiu/QianchaoLiu.github.io/_posts/2014-10-09-about_pygments.md

 Highlight for your code by pygments.

 ###1.
 About pygments
-**pygments** is a syntax-highlighting package.
-We can know that it is written by Python according to its name.
+**pygments** is a syntax-highlighting package and Python-based code highlighting tool.
 With it, can highlight our codes in our website.

 ###2.
 How to intall it: